ibm-cloud-docs/discovery-data/backup.md

 If you want to install multiple {{site.data.keyword.discoveryshort}} add-ons to different clusters, see [Copying {{site.data.keyword.discoveryshort}} data across {{site.data.keyword.discoveryshort}} clusters](/docs/discovery-data?topic=discovery-data-backup-restore#copy-data-new-clusters).
 {: note}

-## Restoring Watson Discovery
+## Restoring Watson Discovery by using the restore scripts
 {: #wddata-restore}

-Perform the following steps to restore data in {{site.data.keyword.discoveryfull}}:
+Perform the following steps to restore data in {{site.data.keyword.discoveryfull}} by using the restore scripts:

   1. Ensure that the following services are running on your {{site.data.keyword.discoveryshort}} instance.
     -  `Postgresql`